osherjacobs/LabWork_Findings/vector7-lsass-dump-detection-boundary.md

    - Completed dump file at rest → not detected through reboot, startup scan, and passive interaction
    - File content read (right-click → Properties) → content signature fires, Trojan:Win32/LsassDump.A, quarantined

-6. **Zero LSASS-specific alerts fired on any dump attempt** across both test sessions.
+6. **Zero LSASS-specific alerts fired on any dump attempt** across all runs on both test hosts.
 Every detection was in the exclusion lifecycle or exfiltration path.

-7. **EID 10 did not fire on any attempt.** Under active Defender runtime enforcement, the LSASS handle open either does not complete or completes too briefly to generate a stable ProcessAccess event.
-This makes EID 10 non-deterministic in defended environments — its emission is dependent on race conditions with enforcement timing.
+7. **EID 10 is non-deterministic under active Defender enforcement.** It fired on the third run on WIN-1KS84GNPAUM but not the first two — same host, same binary, same Defender state.
+This is not a detection gap — it is race-condition dependent emission.
+The same technique produced different telemetry across runs with no reliable predictor of which.
 The implication is worse than simple unreliability: the more protected the system, the less likely your telemetry fires cleanly.
 Detection rules built on EID 10 as the primary LSASS access signal are anti-reliable under protection — they degrade precisely in the environments where they matter most.
+When EID 10 does fire, it should be treated as a high-confidence signal.
+When it doesn't, absence of evidence is not evidence of absence.

 8. **The Transient Exclusion Window EQL rule is the highest-value detection signal** — Critical severity, risk score 99, fires on the add→remove exclusion sequence.
 It survived lab validation on the B test session.

+9. **Defender does not learn from prior detections.** A third run after prior quarantine of `Trojan:Win32/LsassDump.A` on the same host produced another successful dump with no earlier lifecycle detection.
+Prior threat history did not change detection behaviour.

-9. **The realistic attack target is not a DC.** A 30-45 minute write with associated system stress is immediately visible on a domain controller.
+10. **The realistic attack target is not a DC.** A 30-45 minute write with associated system stress is immediately visible on a domain controller.
 The extended execution time forces target selection — this is not a smash-and-grab primitive.
 It is a low-noise persistence-phase credential harvest: a member server, admin workstation, or jump host with a cached privileged session, in a quiet window, where sustained CPU and I/O load does not immediately trigger investigation.
 Same credential value, lower operational signature.

 ---